menu icon

 You might also like turkey tomato soup!

-Leftover turkey soup ingredients and substitutions
+Turkey vegetable soup ingredients and substitutions

 • Leftover turkey: both white and dark meat will work.
 You can also use chicken.

-• Frozen vegetables: I used country-style mixed vegetables, but any frozen vegetable mix will work so use your favourite.
+• Frozen vegetables: I used country-style mixed vegetables, but any frozen vegetable mix will work, so use your favourite.

 • Bay leaf.